Covid 19 coronavirus: Jacinda Ardern provides latest lockdown update

 Testing ramping up

-Ardern said the most affected age range of peoople with Covid-19 is "far and away" 20 to 29 year olds.
+Ardern said the most affected age range of people with Covid-19 is "far and away" 20 to 29 year olds.

 "They are our vector for transmission."